jdevinney/bale_old/src/other_serial/C/README.md

+> Copyright (c) 2020, Institute for Defense Analyses
+> 4850 Mark Center Drive, Alexandria, VA 22311-1882; 703-845-2500\n
+> All rights reserved.\n
+> This file is part of Bale.
+For licence information see the
+> LICENSE file in the top level dirctory of the distribution.

-# C_bale: the bale apps written in serial C
+# C_bale: the bale apps written in serial C serial [1]
 ### In one sentence
 A textbook, C, implementation of the apps in bale.